To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 To say the Social Security Disability process is long is an understatement.
 It takes years for most claims to get approve and People get paused with useless Social security Myths.
 However, there are some exceptions to the rule.

 The SSA recognizes certain conditions and disabilities in which expedition occurs.
-Formally, this list of conditions is known as Compassionate Allowance.
+Formally, this list of conditions is known as the Social Security Compassionate Allowance.

 According to the SSA, Compassionate Allowances are a way to quickly identify diseases and other medical conditions that, by definition, meet Social Security’s standards for disability benefits.